ankit167/js_mini/README.md

 #### 3. shopping_cart
 Create a dynamic shopping list.
 Take the list item and the price from the user and further find the grand total.

+#### 4. word_count
+Count number of words in the input field dynamically.
+Ignore whitespaces.